hollyouellette/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 Data ends in 2017
+It contains a lot of data that requires sifting
+UNIX timestamps
+it's an existing dataset - might not contain the data that we are looking for - tayloring our questions ot he fdata that exists. this data only accounts for kickstarters that made it to the platform but does not include kickstarter ideas that never went live

 - What are some other possible tables and/or graphs that we could create?
 - Backers by Category & Subcategory